 Botanical Name: LYCIUM BARBARUM; Family solanaceae

 Depth: Plant at same depth as in the pot.
-Goji Berries are typically small and spindly when young and that they will get bigger and stronger over time. if you have a sheltered spot to plant them outside, then go ahead.
-If you would like to be extra cautious, you
+Goji berries are typically small and spindly when young and they will get bigger and stronger over time.
+If you have a sheltered spot to plant them outside, then go ahead.
+If you would like to be extra cautious, you can

 Sun/Shade: Full sun.
-Likes lots of sun 8 - 10 hours of sun per day.
+Likes lots of sun with 8 - 10 hours of sun per day.

-Color: Star shaped white to lilac to purple blooms
+Color: Star shaped white to lilac to purple blossoms.

 Pruning: Heavy pruning will help keep the plant looking nice, and increase berry production.
 Can also be trained to a support.
 The older the plant, the more upright it can be trained.